A male hiker in the mountains

 Hiking Adventure in Jordan | Much Better Adventures

-Join a small group adventure to trek the dunes of Wadi Rum, enter Petra via the backdoor, swim in the Dead Sea and sleep in a Bedouin camp under the stars.
+Join a small group adventure to trek in Wadi Rum, enter Petra via the backdoor, swim in the Dead Sea and sleep in a Bedouin camp under the stars.

 The bottom line here is that whether it’s called a trek or a hike, in essence, isn’t particularly important when it comes to what equipment you’re going to need to bring with you.
 It’s all about what you’ll be doing and where you’ll be doing it.